What is the difference between a work-study job and other positions? Are there special jobs for work-study students?

 They are similar, but not exactly the same thing.
 While both are work awards given as a part of a financial aid package to students (typically undergraduates).
 However, Federal Work-study indicates that the funds going to support the student's paycheck come from the Federal government, whereas funds for Term-Time jobs are supported by Yale.
 Here are a couple important pieces of information:

-- Only students who specifically have the Federal Work-study award are eligible for the off-campus community service positions
+- Only students who specifically have the Federal Work-study award are eligible for the community service positions

 - International students can be awarded a Term-Time Job, but not Federal Work-study, due to federal regulations on financial aid.